IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

 original and alternative machines (and this is backed up by examination of the actual numbers).
 The alternative machine does seem to use a little less memory, but it's not drastically different.
-The reason for this is possibly that there's a lot of extra stuff going on in the implementation which drowns out any differences due to evaluation strategy: for example, it is clear that the version with costing removed performs significantly better (especially in terms of memory usage) than either of the full versions.
+The reason for the similarity of performance is possibly that there's a lot of extra stuff going on in the implementation which drowns out any differences due to evaluation strategy: for example, it is clear that the version with costing removed performs significantly better (especially in terms of memory usage) than either of the full versions.
 Of course, we need the costing, but these figures suggest that it might be worthwhile spending time to optimise this and other features of the machine.

 It also seems that saturated builtins give a noticeable improvement in speed, probably because repeated calls to the constant evaluation